hmcts/ops-runbooks/network/palos/upgrade-software.md

 * Deleting old installation files to save space and cleanup is a nice to have
 * Move to `nonprod` after `sbox` is stable and pipeline runs well i.e. commits current config
 * Let team members know that the upgrade was successful
+* 📕 Revisit in a quarter or 6 months time for another upgrade to keep the firewall software up-to-date